Moment Estimation for Nonparametric Mixture Models Through Implicit Tensor Decomposition: Numerical Experiments

+We benchmark against \pom EM, which is given each feature's data type.
 The results are in \cref{tab:genALS}.
-With 10 descents, EM10 takes a longer time than \ALS, and there are five of the twenty simulations where EM10 gives a poor answer (the relative error in the means or the weights exceeds 10\%).
+With 10 descents, EM10 takes a longer time than \ALS, and there are five out of the twenty simulations where EM10 gives a poor answer (the relative error in the means or the weights exceeds 10\%).
 By contrast, the \ALS algorithm is more reliable, giving a much better worst-case performance.

-We also tried to benchmark with the nonparametric EM algorithm \cite{chauveau2016nonparametric}, using its implementation in the R package \textit{mixtools}.\footnote{\url{https://cran.r-project.org/web/packages/mixtools/index.html}, see \cite{mixtools}} However, the R function was not able to finish in a comparable amount of time on this setup.
+We also tried to benchmark with the semiparametric EM algorithm proposed by Chauveau \cite{chauveau2016nonparametric}, using its implementation in the R package \textit{mixtools}.\footnote{\url{https://cran.r-project.org/web/packages/mixtools/index.html}, see \cite{mixtools}} However, the R function was not able to finish the solve in a comparable amount of time on this setup.
 On the smaller dimensions $n = 8$, $r = 4$, $p = 5000$, it took $\sim20$ seconds per iteration.